dnmfarrell/berrybrew/README.md

     Switched to 5.10.1_32, start a new terminal to use it.

-Disable berrybrew entirely, and return to system Perl, if available:
+Disable berrybrew entirely, and return to system Perl, if available (re-enable with 'switch'):

     > berrybrew off